avannaa/illuminati-zone/power.md

 as one can see from that data, the vwi is approximately 8% higher than the hwi at 100%, and that difference keeps increasing until it's 40% higher (!) at 10% power.

-so well, that's pretty crazy. is that all? no, that's not all.
+so well, that's pretty weird. is that all? no, that's *still* not all.
 there's another highly mysterious effect: the more "backwards" the wind is, the stronger it is.
-really strange? i agree, watch my demo and if you're lucky you'll get it: https://www.youtube.com/watch?v=yKBZao6-_20
+is that sounding really weird? i agree, watch my demo and if you're lucky you'll get it: https://www.youtube.com/watch?v=yKBZao6-_20

 generally speaking, that effect is relatively irrelevant (about ~2% difference on the vwi for dunks on strong winds).
-however, for spikes, it can get up to 5% difference for 7-wind :o considering how spike wind influences are relatively pretty high, the difference between doing that or not can be higher than 0.5y!
+however, for spikes, it can get up to 5% difference for 7-wind :o considering how spike wind influences are already relatively pretty high to begin with, the influence of that effect can easily be greater than 0.5y!
-that effect applies to EVERY shot.
+in any case, that effect applies to *any* shot.

 # height

 that's also an easy one, you just do `height * H`. right?
-for those who don't know, H is a value that represents the influence of each 1m on power.
+for those who don't know, H is a value that represents the influence of each 1m of elevation on power.
 like, if you have a H of 0.8 and -20 height, you'll discount `0.8 * 20` out of the distance `= 16y`.

 to start off, i'll post tonycheese's diagram that he made before 2010 (!) and i post on like half my articles: